This article was last updated on 11-Dec-2018. See the revision history at the end.

 In the screenshots above you can see we are operating in the local scope (12bytes.org).
 You will notice that i allowed all requests for the 1st party domain, 12bytes.org, because it’s my site and i trust it.
 You need not do the same and, actually, as a rule of thumb you should not do the same, nor is it required to get the video to play, at least not on 12bytes.org.

-Now, we want to get that YouTube video working, but do we want to allow embedded YouTube videos for 12bytes.org only, or for all websites?
+So we want to get that YouTube video working, but do we want to allow embedded YouTube videos for 12bytes.org only, or for all websites?
 This is what you need to be thinking any time you allow requests for 3rd party resource such as YouTube.
 Since you probably want to allow YouTube videos for all of the websites you visit, again we need to switch to the global scope and unblock the blocked frame for the youtube-nocookie.com domain and save our change:

 Now when we refresh the post page, we might expect to see that YouTube video, but we don’t.
 Opening the uM pop-up again and switching to the global scope, we discover that allowing the frame for youtube-nocookie.com caused more stuff to show up:

 Now when you reload the post page, everything should look good.
-We see the video frame and a nice intro image.
+We see the video frame and a nice image.
 Great.
-Click the play button again and… nothing!
+Click the play button and… nothing!
 Open the uM pop-up once more and we find that we need to allow XHR for the youtube-nocookie.com domain.
 You know what to do, so go ahead and make the change, making sure you’re working in the global scope and remembering to save your change afterwards.
 Refresh the post page again and click the play button on the video.
 It still doesn’t work!
 Again, open the uM pop-up and you’ll see another new domain has appeared, this time googlevideo.com (in case you didn’t know, Google owns YouTube).
 Again, make sure you’re working in the global scope and unblock those XHR requests for googlevideo.com and save your changes:

 Once you’ve deleted those rules and committed the changes to the ‘Permanent rules’ list, go back to the first step and try again.

-De-borking other websites is generally not as time consuming as it was to get this YouTube video to play and is usually accomplished with a couple mouse clicks and a page refresh.
+De-borking other websites is generally not as time consuming as it was to get embedded YouTube videos to play and is usually accomplished with a couple mouse clicks and a page refresh.
 Just remember to turn to uMatrix first when a website is busted.
 If it is blocking something it will let you know by displaying a badge on the toolbar icon. uBlock Origin will do the same, but it won’t usually be the cause of the problem since we offloaded its dynamic filtering to uMatrix.
 Again, make sure you read the uMatrix wiki.